PINN vs FEM III - Numerical Comparison between Finite Elements and Single-Layer Perceptron

 Well, the answer is, sort of?
 It really comes down to the initial guess of parameters and the specific optimiser you are using.
 We can think of this more mechanistically.
 The optimisers’s objective is to minimise the loss.
 Since the dominant structure (the low frequency signal) in the solution are more dominant in contributing to the loss, they tend to be minimised first, often at the price of finer (higher frequency) structures.
 This inherent bias to solve low frequency first can sometimes push the optimiser towards local minima and get stuck there instead of the global minima, giving rise to spectral bias in PINNs.
 This can be even more severley impacted by the initialisations of the network since, unlike in FEM, it is possible that the initialisation places some activations outside of the domain, reducing the efficiency of these activations.

 Let us see this in practice.
 Say we have a SLP which is overprescribed, that is it has more hidden dimensions and collocation points than necessary.
-If we train this SLP to solve a multi-scale task and randomly insitialise, we might expect that this PINN will struggle to solve the higher frequency compnents in the solution.
+If we train this SLP to fulfill a Poisson equation with multi-scale forcing (same problem as the previous post ) with randomly initialised parameters using ADAM as the optimiser, we might expect that this PINN will struggle to solve the higher frequency components in the solution.
 Across epochs, we see the large structure being resolved, followed by the smaller structures.
 Look at the gif below and see for yourself!

 This was the mentality we had in the ELM case, where the ELM performance was strictly dependent on the initialisation since the first layer is not iteritively chaned in training.
-Now let us keep this idea in mind, and retrain the model taking care to initialise the biases such that the activation functions are activated inside the solution domain.
+Now let us keep this idea in mind, and retrain the model taking care to initialise the biases such that the activation functions are activated inside the solution domain (in this case $x \in [0,1]$ instead of the typical default of $0$-centred distributions).
 By doing so, we help the optimiser focus on regions in the domain to refine rather than risking the optimiser using out of domain activations for refinement.

 In the same amount of epochs as the previous randomly initialised SLP, the reinitialised SLP now managed to converge to all frequencies in the solution!
 All by just making sure one small aspect was included in our initialisation.

 Through these tests we highlight two extremely important points on spectral bias.
-The first is that spectral bias is a temporal problem, it evolves over train time and the optimiser sequentially resolves scales.
-The second is that spectral bias is heavily influenced by the model initialisation, we demonstrate that with smarter initialisation we “overcome” the spectral bias by making sure our parameters give a solid foundation for the optimiser to build on.
+The first is that spectral bias is a problem of the optimisation process.
+It evolves over train time and the optimiser sequentially resolves scales.
+The second is that spectral bias is heavily influenced by the model initialisation.
+We demonstrate that with smarter initialisation we “overcome” the spectral bias by making sure our parameters give a solid foundation for the optimiser to build on.
 Tying this back to what we had done in the ELM, we intuitively rescaled the activations to fit the solution, and we see that the optimiser, with the help of a good initialisation, does the same.

 Interstingly enough, this does not necessarily imply that FEM will not suffer from the same problems.
 The fact that the mesh is inherently tied up to the resolution of the domain, implies that if the high frequencies are not resolved, its biases will clearly reflect this to the user as poor converegence, nudging the user to increase meshing to resolve high frequencies.
-Even we show a spectral bias!
-Are mesh refinement studies just us humans manually overcoming our spectral bias?
+Therefore, can we argue that FEM’s mesh refinement process is equivalent to architectures, hyperparameter and initialisation tuning in training neural networks, and that by tuning them right, both methods can ultimately remove spectral bias exhibited initially due to bad meshing/initialization/architecture?

-On a more serious note, in higher dimensions, the thousands more parameters and deeper NNs used tend to exercate the spectral bias problem.
+As a side note, in higher dimensions, the thousands more parameters and deeper NNs seems to exercate the spectral bias problem.
 The exact reason on why high dimensional problems or depth of the NNs makes the problem worse is still under invesgation.
 However, it is not difficult to imagine that the loss landscape tends to be more challenging to navigate in higher dimensional problems, decreasing the chances of convergence from poor resolution.
 By illustrating these challenges, we begin to demystify the often opaque inner workings of PINNs.

 So are PINNs meshless?

 Yes and No. It’s “meshless” in the sense that the weights are no longer tied to a mesh, which earns PINN higher expressivity.
 This expressivity, along with the overcoming of the curse of dimensionality through the depth of MLP (we will discuss that further in another post), is the main advantage PINN has over FEM.
-Yet, it’s not entirely “meshless” in that any arbitrary architecture can represent any arbitrarily complex solution at arbitrary precision.
+Yet, it’s not entirely “meshless”.
+The architecture (number of hidden nodes, number of layers, etc.) still need to adapt to how complex the solution is at arbitrary precision.
 There is still a “mesh”, that is the NN architecture itself, that needs to be tuned according to the solution.
 This tuning will likely scale with the complexity of the solution it represents.
 Hence, in many ways, the NN architecture is the new “mesh”, and all the difficulties of generating meshes in numeric methods will also likely apply to the design of NN architecture.
 In particular, like FEM, to converge to a correct solution, we actually require some prior knowledge of the solution itself!

 Summary